International applicants must meet additional admissions requirements in the following areas:

 - Applicants who have not yet completed a degree, but have two years of full-time academic study and have taken 48 upper division, graded undergraduate semester units or 30 graded, graduate semester units.
 Units must not be older than two years from the term of enrollment.

-Students requesting non-immigrant visas (I-20 or DS-2019) must certify that they possess adequate financial resources to support themselves while in residence at The University of Arizona and must submit the Financial Guarantee Form.
+Students requesting non-immigrant visas (I-20 or DS-2019) must certify that they possess adequate financial resources to support themselves while in residence at The University of Arizona and must provide proof of financial support.
+You may use our Financial Guarantee Worksheet to help determine the total amount of support you will need.

 Helpful Financial Guarantee Information: